Is equity release a good idea? Understanding the pros and cons

 Benefit from advice personal to you

-Equity release is an advised product, meaning you can’t take it out without speaking to a qualified adviser.
-Through Royal London Equity Release Advisers, you’ll get expert advice and learn how property wealth might fit into your plans.
-And even after seeking this advice, you’ll have no obligations.
+Equity release is an advised product, meaning you can't take it out without the help of a qualified adviser.
+Through Royal London Equity Release Advisers, you'll get expert whole of market advice and learn how property wealth might fit into your plans.
+And even after seeking this advice, you'll have no obligations.

 Their advice fee will only be charged if you take out a product with their help.
 It won't be more than £1,690, and your adviser will discuss the setting up costs of a mortgage before you proceed.